What’s it like to live in one of the world’s most conservative societies? Find out more about what it’s like for expats in Saudi Arabia.

 Dating in Saudi Arabia carries its own distinct set of rules and challenges and is a secretive affair.
 As it is considered both immoral and illegal for two people who are unrelated and unmarried to spend time together, you will need to be both careful and creative when seeking a partner.

 First dates must be low-key affairs.
 If you live in the same compound – or can let them into yours – you will likely spend your first date at the movies or the compound’s restaurants.
 As most Saudi society rules don’t apply within the compound, this is a great, relaxed option for couples.
-Some restaurants in big cities also offer private cabinas and are lax about letting genders mix within their establishment.
+Some restaurants in big cities also offer private cabins.
 Asking around in your expat circles is a good way to discover date spots with relaxed attitudes.

 Outside of these spaces, it pays to remember that dating, sex, and romance remain taboo in Saudi Arabia.
-Therefore, once you do find your prince, be sure to dress conservatively and avoid being publicly affectionate.
+Therefore, be sure to dress conservatively and avoid being publicly affectionate.

 Dating a local